Salvation Outside the Church?

 69. What three things are necessary to make a sin mortal?
 To make a sin mortal these three things are necessary: First, the thought, desire, word, action, or omission must be seriously wrong; second, the sinner must know that it is seriously wrong; third, the sinner must fully consent to it.

 So only a mortal sin can damn you to hell.
-And in order to be guilty of a mortal sin, you must know that you are committing one!
+And to be guilty of a mortal sin, you must know that you are committing one!
 Hence, if you don't know, you are not guilty.
-Jesus Himself teaches this very thing in John 9:40-41 where He says to the Pharisees: "Some of the Pharisees near Him heard this, and they said to Him, 'Are we also blind?'
+Jesus teaches us the same thing in John 9:40-41: "Some of the Pharisees near Him heard this, and they said to Him, 'Are we also blind?'
 Jesus said to them, 'If you were blind, you would have no guilt; but now that you say 'we see,' your guilt remains.'"
-In other words because they knew better they were guilty of sin.
-Had they not known better, they would not have been guilty.
+In other words, because they knew better they were guilty of sin.

-Prior to Vatican II Pope Pius IX said the following in, "On Promotion of False Doctrines” (Quanto Conficiamur Moerore):
+Prior to Vatican II Pope Pius IX said the following in, "On Promotion of False Doctrines:”

 We all know that those who suffer from invincible ignorance with regard to our holy religion, if they carefully keep the precepts of the natural law which have been written by God in the hearts of all men, if they are prepared to obey God, and if they lead a virtuous and dutiful life, can, by the power of divine light and grace, attain eternal life.
 For God, who knows completely the minds and souls, the thoughts and habits of all men, will not permit, in accord with His infinite goodness and mercy, anyone who is not guilty of a voluntary fault to suffer eternal punishment (no. 7).

-He said essentially the same thing in “Singulari Quidam” (On the Church in Austria).
+He said essentially the same thing in “On the Church in Austria:”

 It must, of course, be held as a matter of faith that outside the apostolic Roman Church no one can be saved, that the Church is the only ark of salvation, and that whoever does not enter it will perish in the flood.
 On the other hand, it must likewise be held as certain that those who are affected by ignorance of the true religion, if it is invincible ignorance, are not subject to any guilt in this matter before the eyes of the Lord (no. 7).